‘Daddy, why are you always on the phone?’

 But the price I paid was too high: it was at this point that Josie knocked the phone out of my hand.

 I walked away from the business that I’d allowed to take over my life and in 2013 became a full-time business consultant and coach.

 Now I have my dream business and my dream life

 I run Mastermind Groups and 1:1 coaching, but I know I come alive when working with groups.
 The chemistry within each group, the camaraderie and support, the sense of belonging to a like-minded community.
 I get to make a real difference to these people; help them find their own work-life balance, the one that’s right for them.
 And I get real joy from helping business owners who have so much to offer but are so stuck they can’t see a way forward.

 That said, I only work with open-minded business owners, entrepreneurs who are prepared to tell the truth about what’s going on in their business.
 And prepared to do the work needed to change.

-For me, getting the balance right now means regular date nights with my partner, lots of gym time, football days, and plenty of golf.
+For me, getting the balance right now means regular date nights with my wife, lots of gym time, football days, and plenty of golf.
 We have at least seven holidays a year, we live in a beautiful cottage next to an orchard, I get to walk the dog whenever I want, and you’ll often find me chopping wood for the open fire.